 - “Christ lives in me” (Gal.
 2:20)

 2:19-20 use death and new life as metaphors to explain the radical change in Paul’s life.
-He previously lived a life subject to the Law, but he has now “died to the Law” (2:19).
+He previously lived subject to the Law, but he has now “died to the Law” (2:19).
 He was “crucified with Christ” (2:20).
 “Christ lives in me; and the life which I now live … I live by faith in the Son of God”.

 Paul also uses the metaphor “died to the Law” in Romans 7:4, where it is explained as: